Multiplayer Federated Learning: Reaching Equilibrium with Less Communication

 \section{Conclusion}

-In this paper, we introduce Multiplayer Federated Learning (MpFL), a FL framework under setups where clients, strategically acting in their own interests, collaborate through a central server to train models (actions) with the goal of reaching an equilibrium.
-We propose the \abbvname algorithm handling MpFL, and provide its tight convergence guarantees under heterogeneous setups where each player has distinct objectives and data distributions.
-We show that \abbvname provides improved communication complexity, reducing the primary overhead in large-scale applications.
+In this paper, we introduce Multiplayer Federated Learning (MpFL), an FL framework that models setups where clients, acting strategically in their own interests, collaborate through a central server to train models (actions) with the goal of reaching an equilibrium.
+We propose the \abbvname algorithm for handling MpFL and establish its tight convergence guarantees under heterogeneous settings where each player has distinct objectives and data distributions.
+We show that \abbvname achieves improved communication efficiency, mitigating the primary computational bottleneck in large-scale applications.